 1991 MPA with a concentration in Public Finance, Maxwell School of Citizenship & Public

 Affairs at Syracuse University.

 2007 MS in National Resources Strategy at the Industrial College of the Armed Forces,

 Director of Budget for the US Department of Interior - Washington, DC

 1992 BA Political Science & Economics – University of North Dakota

 1995 MPP University of Michigan

-Employer: Industrial Economics – Principal and Managing Director
+Industrial Economics – Principal and Managing Director - Cambridge, MA

 "The scholarship certainly cemented my interest in matters of public policy, and was important, I think, in my acceptance into graduate school.
 The scholarship also facilitated professional networking opportunities and a wonderful summer internship experience at the U.S. Congressional Budget Office.
 All of this contributed to the arc of my professional career, which involves, primarily, consulting with various federal and state agencies on the economic effects of environmental policy."

 2002 JD Harvard Law School